-The response will proceed as follows.
-Part I will briefly describe the Nudnik theory, as presented by Arbel and Shapira.
-Part II will discuss the three distributional questions that this theory raises.
-Part III will conclude.
+This response will proceed as follows.
+Part I will briefly describe the Theory of the Nudnik, as presented by Arbel and Shapira.
+Part II will address the three distributional questions engendered by this theory, followed by the concluding remarks in Part III.

 I. Nudnik Theory

-The Disciplinary Role of Nudnik-based Activism
+The Disciplinary Role of Nudnik-Based Activism

-The Nudnik Article celebrates the disciplinary power of nudnik consumers.
+The Theory of the Nudnik article extols the disciplinary power of nudnik consumers.
 Nudniks are generally defined as those nagging customers who complain, complete satisfaction surveys, demand to speak with managers, post detailed online reviews, and file lawsuits when their transactional expectations are not met.
-While nudniks are often ridiculed and mocked by society as nagging and petty complainers, Arbel and Shapira explain that they typically generate positive spillovers or externalities.
-They create reputational information that can benefit consumers and facilitate comparison shopping, while deterring sellers from behaving unfairly.
+While nudniks are often ridiculed and mocked by society as nagging and petty complainers, Arbel and Shapira take a more position stance toward nudniks, explaining that they typically generate positive spillovers or externalities.
+Nudniks can provide reputational information that can benefit consumers and facilitate comparison shopping, while deterring sellers from behaving unfairly.
 The authors contend that nudnik consumers can “effectively solve some of the collective action problems that plague consumer markets.”
-They can push sellers to meet (or go beyond) their contractual obligations.
+According to the authors, nudniks can push sellers to meet (or go beyond) their contractual obligations.

-The authors’ definition of nudnik consumers includes two main elements: activism, i.e., nudniks’ inclination to act when their transactional expectations are violated, and an idiosyncratic utility function, that is—nudniks’ ability to derive satisfaction from pursuing grievances, even when their actions are not cost-beneficial from a purely monetary perspective.
-Nudniks may be perceived as falling under the category of “willing punishers:” individuals who are willing to punish wrongdoers for misbehaving even at a cost to themselves.
+In defining nudnik consumers, Arbel and Shapira identify two main characteristics shared by them: activism, i.e., nudniks’ inclination to act when their transactional expectations are not met; and an idiosyncratic utility function, that is, nudniks’ ability to derive satisfaction from pursuing grievances, even when their actions are not cost-beneficial from a purely monetary perspective.
+Nudniks may be perceived as “willing punishers,” of individuals, people who are willing to punish wrongdoers for misbehaving even at a cost to themselves.

-Nudnik theory does not stop at describing nudnik consumers.
-It also explains how nudnik-based activism can discipline sellers.
-Building on marketing and psychological literature on consumer complaining behavior (“CCB”), Arbel and Shapira show that consumer complaints can generate positive spillovers.
-Nudniks often air their grievances in public, spreading information about seller misbehavior.
+Not limited to describing nudnik consumers, the Theory of the Nudnik also explains how nudnik-based activism can discipline sellers.
+Drawing on marketing and psychological literature on consumer complaining behavior (CCB), Arbel and Shapira show that consumer complaints can generate positive spillovers.
+Nudniks often express their grievances in public, disseminating information about seller misbehavior.
 This information then enables other consumers to decide whether or not to interact with that particular seller.
-According to Nudnik Theory, active consumers can alert other consumers to seller misbehavior through four main channels: litigation (including class actions), media coverage, complaints to regulators (such as the CFPB or the FTC), or direct peer-to-peer information, disseminated mainly through online customer reviews.
-In addition, the authors suggest that nudniks can also discipline sellers from within, by assisting sellers in monitoring their business performance.
-By escalating their voices, nudniks can inform high-level managers or business owners about employee underperformance, product failures, and low-quality service.
-Such information may lead to reforms in sellers’ policies or practices.
+According to the Theory of the Nudnik, active consumers can alert other consumers to seller misbehavior through four main channels: litigation (including class actions), media coverage, complaints to regulators (such as the CFPB or the FTC), or direct peer-to-peer information, circulated mainly through online customer reviews.
+In addition, the authors suggest that nudniks can also discipline sellers’ internal behavior by driving sellers to monitor their business performance.
+By raising their voices, nudniks can inform high-level managers or business owners about employee underperformance, product failures, and low-quality service.
+This information may lead to reforms in sellers’ policies or practices.